killerninjacat/Jarvis-Jr-sudo-force/README.md

 - **Speech-to-Text (STT) and Text-to-Speech (TTS) Integration**: Jarvis Jr can efficiently process voice inputs and provide clear voice feedback, enhancing accessibility and user experience.

-- **Advanced Functionality: Set alarms and timers, start countdowns and stopwatches,  effortlessly through the CLI using natural language, ensuring a user-friendly and intuitive way to manage tasks.
+- **Advanced Functionality**: Set alarms and timers, start countdowns and stopwatches,  effortlessly through the CLI using natural language, ensuring a user-friendly and intuitive way to manage tasks.

 - **Dynamic Prompt System**: The interface intelligently prompts users for additional information when required, creating a smooth and interactive experience that adapts to user needs.